 Plan Ahead for Maximum Responsibility

 BEFORE you get a bonus or other large amounts of “extra money” is the best time to decide where it should go to make the most meaningful impact on your finances.
-Large amounts can make the biggest dents in any debt or savings goal and has the added bonus (get it?) of making you feel like your making real progress.
-Small amounts DO add up but its much harder to see the progress.
+Large amounts can make the biggest dents in any debt or savings goal and have the bonus (get it?) of making you feel like making real progress.
+Small amounts DO add up, but it’s much harder to see the progress.

 Are you one of the lucky few to get a holiday bonus this year?
 Fingers crossed that I get one this year!